nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 #### Direct Edit and Unusual Digests

 It is now possible to Direct Edit a document when the attached file has no digest or when the digest is not standard.
-This happens with third-party providers such as Amazon S3 or LiveProxy documents (Google Docs, ...).

 {{#> callout type='warning'}}
 Note that such documents will loose the ability to check their integrity and thus the conflicts detection will be ineffective.